You can’t stop the waves, but you can learn how to surf.

 ~ Frederick Douglass

 IJ-MBSR is beneficial and empowering for any adult.
-However, like other mindfulness-based programs emphasizing emotional regulation and kindness skills, it is particularly helpful for educators and mental health counselors teaching children and teens.
-While the age-appropriate “direct training” of children and teens in after-school and community programs is very helpful, many experts believe that training their teachers and counselors is even more effective.
+Like other Mindfulness-Based Interventions emphasizing attention to emotional regulation, a healthy thinking, and cultivating compassion and kindness, it is particularly helpful for educators and mental health counselors teaching children and teens.

 Research studies demonstrate that mindfulness training for children and teens: